Project Activities

 Sample

-The sample will include participants in 100 elementary schools.
-Within these schools, participants will include 6-8 MTSS team members (typically comprised of administrators; general and special education teachers; and academic and behavior interventionists, specialists, and/or coaches), 20-40 instructional staff not on the MTSS team, and 150-600 students.
+The sample included 65-87 schools (across 13-20 districts) each year across the 3 years of data collection.
+Within these schools, participants included MTSS leadership team members (typically comprised of administrators; general and special education teachers; and academic and behavior interventionists, specialists, and/or coaches).
+Seventeen of these schools also participated in the cost study.

 Research design and methods